Why DoktorABC?

 GLP-1 receptor agonists

-These medicines mimic a naturally occurring gut hormone involved in appetite regulation.
-They may support weight loss by slowing gastric emptying and acting on appetite centres in the brain.
+These medicines mimic a naturally occurring gut hormone that helps regulate appetite.
+They may support weight loss by slowing digestion and reducing hunger signals in the brain.
 Examples include medicines containing semaglutide, liraglutide or tirzepatide.

-In large clinical studies, adults with overweight or obesity treated with semaglutide alongside lifestyle interventions experienced an average weight loss of approximately 15% over 68 weeks, compared with placebo.
+In large clinical studies, adults with overweight or obesity who took semaglutide alongside lifestyle changes lost an average of approximately 15% over 68 weeks, compared to those who received a placebo.
 Individual outcomes vary and cannot be guaranteed.

 How DoktorABC UK supports access to care

 DoktorABC UK is a digital health platform that connects patients with independent, UK-registered healthcare professionals.
-The platform enables access to clinical assessment via a secure online process.
+Patients can access a clinical assessment through a secure online process.

-A clinician reviews the medical information provided and determines whether medical treatment may be appropriate based on individual health factors and medical history.
-If treatment is deemed suitable, a prescription may be issued by the prescriber in accordance with UK regulations.
+A UK-registered prescriber reviews the information that you provide and determines whether treatment may be appropriate for you.
+If treatment is considered suitable, a prescription is issued by the UK-registered prescriber in accordance with UK regulations.

 DoktorABC UK does not itself provide medical care, issue prescriptions or dispense medicines.
 All clinical decisions are made by the independent prescribing healthcare professional following an individual assessment.